 The Way is for people who are asking questions about spirituality, church, the Bible, and more.
 If you’ve never been a Christian, and are interested in exploring “the whole Jesus and God thing,” The Way is for you.
 The Way is also for people who have been following Jesus and are interested in baptism.
 People who are baptized Jesus-followers and are interested in being a member at Highland are also invited to participate in The Way.
 The Way is also for people who have been following Jesus for some time and are interested in deepening their friendship with Jesus.
 The Way is a 16-week faith formation experience for people of all ages.
-It begins in late November and ends in May.
+We will host The Way from January 7 to May 31, 2020.
 Participants are paired with a mentor, and together they participate in small group meetings that involve Bible study, discussion, and prayer.
 The Way encourages, challenges, and invites a style of life in which both believing and living are centered in Jesus Christ.

 Why is it called a response to scripture and not a sermon or a message?